massgov/mayflower/patternlab/styleguide/source/_patterns/05-pages/Homepage.md

 ### Description
-This is an example page of a typical home page with a large serach input and quick links.
+This is an example page of a typical home page with a large search input and quick links.

 ### Status
 * Stable as of 5.0.0